wanadev/photonui-site/source/doc/widgets/viewport.md

 demo_script: doc/widgets/viewport.js
 ---

-`photonui.Viewport` allows you to define scollable zone in your UI.
+`photonui.Viewport` allows you to define scrollable zones in your UI.

 ### Class Reference